 If your CRPS is work related, you may be able to get workers’ compensation benefits.
 Unless you are familiar with how the workers’ compensation system works, it’s within your best interest to hire a lawyer with years of work comp experience.
 Keep in mind; insurance companies are leery of giving benefits for a disease many doctors don’t fully understand.
 Without qualified legal representation, you may find yourself fighting an uphill battle.

 Don’t wait one more day to get assistance for a debilitating disorder like CRPS.
-Contact the Philadelphia Workers Compensation Lawyers Group right now to discuss your potential case.
+Contact Liberty Bell Workers Compensation right now to discuss your potential case.